ibm-watson-iot/iot-python/docs/python_cli_for_manageddevice.rst

 allow a device to receive custom actions defined in a particular extension package, the device must specify that extension’s bundle identifier in the supports object when publishing a manage request.

+Device can call manage with supportDeviceMgmtExtActions=True and set of bundleIds to inform the IoT Platform that the device supports Device Management Extension  Actions for the provided list of bundle Ids present in the manage request.

 Here is the sample python code to publish a manage request to indicate to IoT Platform that device supports DME Actions:

 .. code:: python